CMoucer/PEP_integration_optimization/README.md

 ### LMM_schemes

-Multi-step methods.
+Multi-step methods : we only deal with exact two-stage methods.
 We study them through :
 - Lyapunov stability : convergence and contraction
 - a simplified lyapunov version
 The file main_LMM.py enables to compute contraction and convergence rates for a Linear-Multi-step method over a family of convex functions.